 He was buried in the family vault in Bottisham Church on the 3rd of December 1873, a party of 100 men and the Band of the regiment travelling by rail from Colchester to attend the funeral.
 A brass memorial tablet was later placed on the North Wall of Bottisham Church by "His Relatives, Friends, and Brother Officers".

 [PB: So far as I know, the cause of his sudden death is not stated, but may well have been the asthma that Anstruther Thomson mentions (above).]

-[PB: There ere a number of notices in local newspapers informing people of the dedication of the windows.]
+[PB: A number of notices in local newspapers informed people of the dedication of the windows.]

 From the Naval and Military Gazette, 29th of January 1876: